halaturki-alotaibi/Financial-Analysis-for-S-P500/README.md

 # 🧮 Profit & Loss Analysis Across GICS Sectors in the S&P 500

-This project is a financial analysis I conducted using **Microsoft Excel** to explore profit and loss trends across the **GICS sectors** in the **S&P 500** index.
+This project is a financial analysis I conducted using **Microsoft Excel and Tableau** to explore profit and loss trends across the **company and GICS sectors** in the **S&P 500** index.
 It was part of my journey to develop and showcase my skills in data analysis and financial reporting.

 ## 🎯 Objective
 The main goal of this project was to provide a clear and interactive overview of financial performance—revenue, cost, and operating expenses—across various sectors in the S&P 500.
-The dashboard allows users to **dynamically select a sector** and view key financial indicators over multiple years.
+The dashboard allows users to **dynamically select a company tickersymboal and sector** and view key financial indicators over multiple years.

 ---